D4Vinci/bugz-tools/fetch-for-all/README.md

 If you look in the command-line arguments bellow, you would notice that you can specify a custom HTTP headers, set HTTP method, set HTTP request timeout, choose to follow redirections or not, set a time to sleep between requests if there's rate-limiting, and finally you can filter results by status code.
 It does all of that and still faster than others!

+- **ًWhat's wild-card responses and how FFA tests for it?**

+Wild-card response is when a website gives the same response (Not 404 one) for any tested path.
+Testing wordlists on these kind of websites could be a waste of time as the website could return code 200 for any tested endpoints!
+FFA detects these websites by generating a two completely random endpoints then test it on the same website so if website didn't return 404 on any of them and it returns the same status codes for both endpoints and the same exact response, FFA tells this website have a wildcard response and don't test paths on it which saves a lot of time.

 # Screenshots
 <table>
   <tr>